arnoldmartinez/book-notes/java/Microservices_with_Spring_Boot_3_and_Spring_Cloud_Third_Edition/readme.md

 Make it possible to store configuration information for a group of microservices in one place, with different settings for different environments (for example, **dev**, **test**, **qa** and **pro**).

+### Centralized log analysis

+##### Problem

+Traditionally, an application writes log events to log files that are stored in the local filesystem of the server that application runs on.

+##### Solution

+Add a new component that can manage **centralized logging** and is capable of the following:

+- Detecting new microservice instances and collecting log events from them
+- Interpreting and storing log events in a structured and searchable way in a central database
+- Providing APIS and graphical tools for querying and analyzing log events

+##### Solution requirements

+Some solution requirements are as follows:

+- Microservices stream log events to standard system output, **stdout**.
+This makes it easier for a log collector to find the log events compared to when log events are written to microservice-specific log files.
+- Microservices tag the log events with the correlation ID described in the next section regarding the *Distributed tracing design pattern*
+- A canonical log format is defined, so that log collectors can transform log events collected from the microservices to a canonical log format before log events are stored in the central database.
+  Storing log events in a canonical log format is required to be able to query and analyze the collected log events.